Leadership

 What is leadership styles?

-Leadership styles are the recurring ways a leader behaves: how they decide, delegate, and communicate.
+Leadership styles are the recurring ways a leader behaves: how they make decisions, delegate, and communicate.
 The main types of leadership styles include servant, transformational, autocratic, democratic, transactional, and laissez-faire, each rooted in a different philosophy.